 Audience engagement rests in your ability to command attention.
 You can’t do that if you’re reading from your slides or fidgeting with note cards.
 The audience needs to see that you know what you’re saying.
 Take the time to rehearse your presentation as much as you can.
 You can also try the memory palace technique to memorize your key points.

-By now, we’re all familiar with the concept of ‘death by PowerPoint’.
-As experts repeatedly emphasize, there’s no easier way to disengage an audience than by presenting them with slides that are loaded with too much information.
+By now, we’re all familiar with the concept of “death by PowerPoint.”
+There’s no easier way to disengage an audience than by presenting them with slides that are loaded with too much information.
 If your slides are full with indecipherable charts and text, take a step back and start focusing on your visuals.

 To get inside their heads, you need to ponder on four important questions.
-Answering these questions will give you some necessary context to create a presentation that will pull your audience in:
+Answering these will give you the necessary context to create a presentation that will pull your audience in:

 - Who are they?